alibakh62/databricks-hackathon-oct2024/README.md

 ```

 ## Run
-- First, set the environment variables in the `.env` file.
+- Set the environment variables in the `.env` file.
 You can use the `.env.local` as a template.
-- Then, create a new folder in the same path as this README file, and call it `generated_images`.
 - Rename `models.yaml.local` to `models.yaml`.
 - Run the app with `python app.py`.